Example: Space Shooter

 ( ( data, basedata ), [], ( env, False ) )

-For updaterec, when a bullet hits a bullet, they should all disappear.
+For updaterec, when a bullet hits another bullet, they should both disappear:

 case msg of